 What do you see?
 What do you hear?
 What do you feel?
 The connection between the aesthetic and creative choices across all forms of communication, where we can convey powerful messages by loading associative meaning behind and beyond the literal surface value, is the realm of semiotics.
-I delivered this presentation deck and lecture while working in a design school some years ago, and looking at it now – aside from thinking ‘what the hell was I thinking’ on how these slides could look a lot slicker, or that the case studies could be more current, I feel it still represents a decent summary introduction to the process of semiotic deconstruction in visual media.
+I delivered the above presentation deck and lecture while working in a design school some years ago, and looking at it now – aside from thinking ‘what the hell was I thinking’ on how these slides could look a lot slicker, or that the case studies could be more current, I feel it still represents a decent summary introduction to the process of semiotic deconstruction in visual media.
 (FYI scrolling through, the format lends itself better to a larger screen).

 A great deal of effort and expertise – that most audiences never consider – is poured into the building of consumer goods brands, fashion collections, music video production, the casting of models or actors, or indeed any creative realm where a narrative context is in play.
 Content is often taken at face value, consumed, gazed upon for a matter of seconds, and a judgement made over whether it appeals or not.
 Looking at these face value signs is often enough to form an opinion, but the most powerful imagery and lasting impact is created by working toward what is signified beyond what we see and hear, with audiences or viewers rarely decoding, questioning why or how they resonate so deeply.